-Adam Carmel is Founder and CEO of Polly.
+Adam Carmel is the Founder and CEO of Polly.
 He experienced firsthand the fundamental gaps that existed in legacy software solutions.
-After recognizing that a modern, cloud-native alternative did not exist, Adam founded Polly and developed the industry’s first vertically integrated, data-driven capital markets software solution that allows for unlimited flexibility, configurability and scalability.
+After recognizing that a modern, cloud‑native alternative did not exist, Adam founded Polly and developed the industry's first vertically integrated, data‑driven capital markets software solution that allows for unlimited flexibility, configurability, and scalability.

 MBA NewsLink: The mortgage industry has recently experienced quite a shift.
 What's the most important thing lender leadership can be doing right now?

 Adam Carmel: Regardless of the current industry temperament, it is recommended lenders remain flexible and place an emphasis on long‑term resilience.
 One way that lenders can stay ahead of the competition when the market is in flux is through innovative tech adoption, and now is certainly the time to be thinking about and evaluating all aspects of a mortgage operation.

 As lenders navigate through 2022 and beyond, so much will be dependent on the technology in use, specifically the LOS and PPE.
 When it comes to these primary components, it is important to know that modern, cloud‑native options now exist.

 By utilizing vertically integrated, cloud‑native solutions, lenders become more agile and are able to flex up or down with the market.
 This enables lending teams to automate and optimize the capital markets value chain to maximize workflow efficiencies and profitability down the road.